RED MARS, by Kim Stanley Robinson, A No-Spoiler Review of the Classic Scifi Novel

 - Page-turning tension

-- This book caused me to reflect on how our quality of life/health depends on meds and how rights we assume are dependent a civilization upholding those rights by manner of the law
+- This book caused me to reflect on how our quality of life/health depends on meds and how rights we assume are dependent on civilization upholding those rights by manner of the law

 And now for my longer review…

 ONE SECOND AFTER, rated PG for some violence, is the story of a mountain community outside of Asheville, North Carolina post EMP attack.
 In this story, multiple electromagnetic pulse weapons are discharged in the atmosphere above the US, frying all electronics/microchips, etc. Thousands of planes crash, including Air Force 1, killing the president and his entourage…cars stop working (except for the older ones that have no electronic parts) and all modern forms of communication break down, including radio.
 Add to that no computers, no cell coverage, no refrigeration, no transportation, no heat or cooling, and you put most of the population on a quick path to discomfort, starvation, disease and lawlessness.
 This story is The Walking Dead, but without the zombies (unless you put desperate people willing to eat human flesh to survive in the same category as zombies).

 I did watch most of the The Walking Dead and it became clear after a few seasons that the zombies were not the ones keeping humanity from becoming civilized again, it was regular “alive” people with education and supposed morality who were often the worst perpetrators of horrors.
 This novel follows the same vein.

 The characters I found most interesting were those who tried to lead the group with some semblance of morality and decency.
 Sometimes, those characters felt a little contrived, but most of the time, I believed they could exist in the real world and appreciated how they were tempted regularly to abandon the Constitution, rights, and a sense of justice.
 Running a mini-dictatorship made more sense than all the work involved in self-governing, yet they persisted.